 I have lofty goals of zero waste living but I’ve found myself in a sort of overwhelmed gridlock by the many lifestyle changes.
 I tend towards perfectionism and an all-or-nothing attitude.
 I have come to the conclusion that it is incredibly important and necessary to just start somewhere!
 It is so easy to feel comparatively unsuccessful when it comes to a zero waste lifestyle.
-I follow blogs and Instagrammers who are doing such an amazing job at creating zero waste that at times I begin to feel disheartened, as if my efforts are futile and will never be sufficient.
+I follow blogs and social media accounts that are doing such an amazing job at creating zero waste that at times I begin to feel disheartened, as if my efforts are futile and will never be sufficient.

 It’s these moments when I find myself in that place of comparison, (full of judgement which is entirely my fabrication) that I am reminded by the often subtle and very soft voice, that I’m doing well.
 Any effort, any awareness, is a good step.
 Yes, I still buy things in plastic.
 Yes, I still have things shipped to me.
 I try to make changes where and when I can.